-When configuring the GPIO port, you must first set SYSCTRL_AHBEN.GPIOx to 1, enable the corresponding GPIO configuration clock and working clock, and write '0x5A5Aiiii' to the GPIOx_LCKR lock register to unlock the GPIO related configuration registers.
-If necessary, the GPIOx_LCKR lock register can be set to protect the settings from accidental rewriting.
+When configuring the GPIO port, you must first set SYSCTRL_AHBEN.GPIOx to 1, enable the corresponding GPIO configuration clock and working clock.

 9.4.1 Digital output programming example

 - Step 1: Set GPIOx_ANALOG.PINy to 0 to configure the port as a digital function; - Step 2: Set GPIOx_DIR.PINy to 0, configure the port as output; - Step 3: Configure the GPIOx_OPENDRAIN register to set the port output mode; - Step 4: Configure the GPIOx_ODR register to set the port output level.